awwithro/makemea/README.md

 ## Text

 Its not quite a table but sometimes you want to generate something that perfoms lookups on other tables.
 Something like an NPC.
-It would be cumbersome to stuff everything into a table sell.
+It would be cumbersome to stuff everything into a table cell.
 Instead you can use a fenced code block.
 Here, the npc example from above has been redone using a code block.
 The result is much easier to undersatnd and maintain.
 Try it with `makemea makemea/text/npc`

 ``` npc
 {{$r:=lookup "makemea/variables/race" -}}